 John has been failing to exploit and enhance the benefits of stakeholder management.
 Why?
 He's not convinced of the benefits.
 Allow me to pull back the veil and share nine benefits of stakeholder management.

-If you are a Project Management Professional (PMP), you’ve likely studied Chapter 13 of the Project Management Body of Knowledge – Stakeholder Management, which was added in the Fifth Edition.
+If you are a Project Management Professional (PMP), you’ve likely studied Chapter 13 of the Project Management Body of Knowledge – Stakeholder Management.
 PMPs know about identifying and assessing stakeholders.
-You’ve learned how to develop a stakeholder management plan of when to engage stakeholders at in a project.
+You’ve learned how to develop a stakeholder management plan.

 You understand the concepts.
-You have the book knowledge.
+You have the knowledge.
 But are actually engaging your stakeholders?

 Stakeholder Management Benefits

 - Fewer surprises.
 How many times have you been caught off guard by a stakeholder?
-A powerful individual, out of the blue, entered your project world and exerted his or her influence in ways that caused rework and additional cost, resulting in team morale issues.
+A powerful individual, out of the blue, entered your project world and exerted his or her influence in ways that caused rework and additional cost, adversely affecting team morale.

 - More valuable engagement.
 Janet, a project manager in a health insurance company, has never developed a stakeholder management plan.
 Consequently, she has not adequately engaged key stakeholders.
 On the other hand, Ginger, a project manager in the same company, has regularly worked with her project teams to determine when, how, and where the team would engage the stakeholders.
 Guess who was recently promoted.

 - Better understanding of needs.
 Projects are temporary endeavors resulting in a unique product, service, or result.
 Unique means we’re creating something new or modifying existing products and services.
 Certain individuals, teams, and organizations will be impacted.
 Each of these stakeholders has needs.
 The best project managers identify and seek to understand those needs early in the project.